intersystems-community/objectscript-visual-editor/README.md

 **To simplify** development on Windows (scripts for other platforms are welcome), make the copy of `import.bat` file and edit the path to your Caché instance there.
-Then you can just use one command `import` (etc) to deploy the project from source to Caché.
+Then you can just use one command `import` to deploy the project from source to Caché.

 ##### Building and testing